shahanakattil/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

 You can find more references about Document Summarization from here: [Quickstart: Get started with Language Studio - Azure Cognitive Services | Microsoft Docs](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/language-studio).
 Use this article to learn about Language Studio, and testing features of Azure Cognitive Service for Language Integration.

+## Summary

+In this lab, you have explored Azure Document Intelligence and Cognitive Services and extracted, analyzed, and summarized key information from documents.